-- (i) "Cadet" means a person employed for the express purpose of receiving the on-the-job training required for attendance at the Washington state patrol academy and for becoming a commissioned trooper. - (ii) "Lateral hire" means an eligible employee previously employed as a general authority peace officer. - ((+9))) (8) \$3,896,000 of the state patrol highway account-state appropriation is provided solely for implementation of chapter 17, Laws of 2023 (speed safety cameras).
-If chapter 17, Laws of 2023 is not enacted by June 30, 2023, the amount provided in this subsection lapses. - (((10))) (9) \$500,000 of the state patrol highway account-state appropriation is provided solely for bonuses and other recruitment and retention-related compensation adjustments for communication officers and other noncommissioned staff of the Washington state patrol who are covered by a collective bargaining agreement.
+- (i) "Cadet" means a person employed for the express purpose of receiving the on-the-job training required for attendance at the Washington state patrol academy and for becoming a commissioned trooper. - (ii) "Lateral hire" means an eligible employee previously employed as a general authority peace officer. - (8) \$3,896,000 of the state patrol highway account-state appropriation ((is)) and \$1,765,000 of the highway safety account-state appropriation are provided solely for implementation of chapter 17, Laws of 2023 (speed safety cameras).
+If chapter 17, Laws of 2023 is not enacted by June 30, 2023, the amount provided in this subsection lapses. - (9) \$500,000 of the state patrol highway account-state appropriation is provided solely for bonuses and other recruitment and retention-related compensation adjustments for communication officers and other noncommissioned staff of the Washington state patrol who are covered by a collective bargaining agreement.
 Funding in this subsection must first be used for targeted adjustments for communication officers.
-Remaining amounts may be used for compensation adjustments for other noncommissioned staff.
-Funding

-1 provided in this subsection is contingent upon the governor or the 2 governor's designee reaching an appropriate memorandum 3 understanding with the exclusive bargaining representative.
-Agreements reached for compensation adjustments under this section 4 may not exceed the amounts provided.
-If any agreement or combination 5 6 of agreements exceed the amount provided in this subsection, all the 7 agreements are subject to the requirements of RCW 41.80.010(3).
+Remaining amounts may be compensation adjustments for other noncommissioned staff.
+Funding provided in this subsection is contingent upon the governor or the governor's designee reaching an appropriate memorandum of understanding with the exclusive bargaining representative.
+Agreements reached for compensation adjustments under this section may not exceed the amounts provided.
+If any agreement or combination of agreements exceed the amount provided in this subsection, all the agreements are subject to the requirements of RCW 41.80.010(3).